Internal Affairs Division (IA)

 - Print or type your name in the complaint affirmation section and provide your signature to the form below the affirmation section.

-- Attach any supporting information or documents that you feel might assist the investigating officer of the Saline County Sheriff’s Office Internal Affairs Section in this investigation.
+- Attach any supporting information or documents that you feel might assist the investigating officer of the Saline County Sheriff’s Office Internal Affairs Division in this investigation.

 - Lastly, upon completion of the complaint/compliment form please, be sure to provide your signature on the affirmation section in the presence of a notary, who should then affix their seal on page 4 of the citizen complaint/compliment form to certify the authenticity of the form.